-The bill requires the council to submit the plan, which shall include a minority report, if applicable, to the Governor and Legislature within 180 days of the date of organization of the council.
+The Community Services Planning Council for Persons with Developmental Disabilities established under the bill would consist of 17 members.
+The council is required to create a preliminary and comprehensive implementation plan and would submit the plan, which would include a minority report, if applicable, to the Governor and Legislature.